Kabi4/GettingStartWithRuby/13.Hashes-II/readme.md

   - The block should evaluate boolean to conclude with.
   - `select` returns all the select pairs which yeild true and `reject` return are pairs which return reject.
   - Refer: `7.SelectAndRejectMethod.rb`.

+ ## Merge Method
+  - `hash_1.merge(hash_2)` use to merge two hashes together.
+  - If duplicate values are present in both hash Ruby will keep the value of hash_2 which is been passed through argument.
+  - This not modifies the original hash so it comes with a `hash_1.merge!(hash_2)` bang variant.